 Have another institution's study abroad program approved by Rider prior to enrolling.

 5. Responsibilities when studying abroad

 When you have completed all necessary information (including Consortium Agreement), schedule first appointment with Amanda Young in Financial Aid – call 609-896-5360.
 Multiple appointments will be necessary before you leave to study abroad.

 Applying for your refund: Checks are issued after drop/add period if you have a true credit on your account.
 Bank balances will be deducted before refund amount is determined.

-Loan need to be processed in a timely manner.
+Loans need to be processed in a timely manner.

 Verification – Some students are selected for verification and Financial Aid may need taxes, W2's of student and parents as well as completed Quality Assurance Verification form.
 If not received, all Financial Aid will not be paid into students account and will hold up any refund.
 Make sure to comply with any requests for information from NJ higher Education Student Assistance Authority (HESAA).

-Student may email reminder to Judy Wood for refunds
+Student may email questions to Amanda Young

 Notify your Credit Card Company and bank that you are studying abroad and will have charges outside the U.S

 Center for International Education Bart Luedeke Center Suite 124 (609) 896-7717 firstname.lastname@example.org